Cybersecurity Controls Explained in Detail

 Introduction to Cyber Security

-Cyber security is a fast-growing industry in this era, where the main aim is to reduce cyber-attacks.
-Cyber security professionals are responsible for protecting IT infrastructure, controlling devices, networks, and data.
-So what is cyber security?
+Cybersecurity is a fast-growing industry in this era, where the main aim is to reduce cyberattacks.
+Cybersecurity professionals are responsible for protecting IT infrastructure and controlling devices, networks, and data.
+So what is cybersecurity?
 Why is it so important?
-What are the effective controls used to oppose cyber-attacks? let us learn in detail in this article.
+What are the effective controls used to oppose cyberattacks?
+Let us learn in detail in this article.

-Cyber security is a technique that protects internet-connected systems such as computers, servers, mobile devices, networks, and prevents them from malicious activity.
-Cyber refers to technology that includes networks, programs, systems, and data.
+Cybersecurity is a technique that protects internet-connected systems such as computers, servers, mobile devices, and networks from malicious activity.
+Cyber refers to technology that includes networks, programmes, systems, and data.
 And security refers to safeguarding all the above-mentioned cyber assets.

 Types of Cyber Security

-● Network security: It implements hardware and software devices of a system, to secure its computer network from unauthorized entry, intruders, attacks, disruption, and misuse.
+• Network security: It implements hardware and software devices in a system to secure its computer network from unauthorised entry, intruders, attacks, disruption, and misuse.
 Network security helps an organization protect its data from internal and external threats.

-● Application security: It protects software and devices from unwanted threats.
+• Application security: It protects software and devices from unwanted threats.
 This security function can be used frequently by updating the apps and ensuring they are free from attacks.
-Effective security begins in the design stage, writing source code, verification, threat modeling, etc. before deploying the program or a device.
+Effective security begins in the design stage, with the writing of source code, verification, threat modeling, etc. before deploying the program or a device.

-● Operational Security: This cyber security type processes and makes decisions to handle data and secure the resources.
+• Operational Security: This cyber security type processes and makes decisions to handle data and secure resources.

-● Mobile security: It secures the regularly incoming and personal data stored on mobile devices.
+• Mobile security: It secures the regular incoming and personal data stored on mobile devices.

-● Disaster Recovery and Business Continuity Planning: It reviews the monitoring process, alerts, and plans of an organization responding to any malicious activity causing loss of data or operations.
-This security deals with policies that instruct to resume the lost operations after any disaster taking place to the same operating capacity before the event.
+• Disaster Recovery and Business Continuity Planning: It reviews the monitoring process, alerts, and plans of an organization responding to any malicious activity causing loss of data or operations.
+This security deals with policies that instruct to resume lost operations after any disaster takes place to the same operating capacity as before the event.

 The above-discussed types are essential to bringing cyber security to life.